edykim/edykim.com/content/en/about.md

 ## Me Now

 - Looking for the new team to join
-- Love with ECMAScript, microservices, serverless architecture
+- Love to talk about ECMAScript, microservices, serverless architecture
 - Passionated about solving complexities and problems
 - Community Manager at [weirdx.io](http://weirdx.io)